 In this case, the presupposed identity of P for A and B, and, to some extent, the tacitly assumed identity of their worlds, are psychologically not valid. fp(SA) is a clever brilliant crook; fp(SB) an intelligent cultured young man.
 It is clear that in this case fp(SA) is unequal to fp(SB).
 The inequality of the two is due to the fact that in her world, SB, the girl does not experience P as a part of, and in his role, in A's larger world.
 She experiences him in her smaller social world where he is a shining star.
 She does not know the business world - it is not hers.
 To this extent SA is unequal to SB.
-[She may also be so deeply in love that she becomes unable to organize her picture of him in the direction of fp(SA); the strong forces of her infatuation prevent it.]
+[16]